cannonerd/testExample/README.md

 To be able to run the tests against a virtual device, Android SDK is necessary.
-First download the androidSDK and then  correct the paths
+First download the androidSDK and then  correct the paths.
+Make sure to have java on your system
+Android won't work without.

 open bashrc with your favourite editor gedit ~/.bashrc

+export ANDROID_HOME=[path to your extracted android sdk]android-sdk-linux PATH=${PATH}:$ANDROID_HOME/tools:$ANDROID_HOME/platform-tools

+1) Check in System Settings -> Details, whether your Ubuntu is 32-bit or 64-bit

+2) If your Ubuntu is a 32-bit OS then run this sudo apt-get install libgl1-mesa-dev In case of 64-bit OS run this sudo apt-get install ia32-libs

+3) run this sudo apt-get install openjdk-6-jdk or better this sudo apt-get install openjdk-7-jdk

+4) Download SDK platform tools from here http://developer.android.com/sdk/index.html

+5) Unzip downloaded file "adt-bundle-linux-x86_64-20131030.zip" (you can have a little bit different name ;).
+But you should get folder contained two sub folder - sdk and eclipse

+6) Run this nautilus ~

+7) In opened window create folder 'android-sdk-linux'

+8) copy the all entire contents of folder sdk (from unzipped archive) to this new folder 'android-sdk-linux'

+9) try run this cd ~/android-sdk-linux/tools then this ./android.
+If you did all right you should see Android SDK Manager

+10) run this sudo gedit ~/.bashrc in opened editor add this in very top

+#AndroidDev PATH
+export PATH=${PATH}:~/android-sdk-linux/tools
-export ANDROID_HOME=/home/cannonerd/LibrariesForLinux/android-sdk-linux
+export PATH=${PATH}:~/android-sdk-linux/platform-tools
-PATH=${PATH}:$ANDROID_HOME/tools:$ANDROID_HOME/platform-tools
+11) save and close

+12) run exec bash then try run android

+13) give write permissions to android-sdk-linux folder

+Enjoy! ;)